leonardpauli/lp-chess/README.md

 `rim/Chess.Simple.rim` is being implemented in `src`; open the repo folder with intelliJ + see tests

+### Process

+- task was given
+- wrote down declarative overview of game + code structure in rim, based on wikipedia etc; made separation between `BoardGame` and `ChessGame` (extending BoardGame)
+- following the normalisation principle, got idea of using nodes + edges instead of matrix for board
+- researched java language syntax, see `LeonardPauli/docs/app/java/`
+- created a simplified rim version with BoardGame and ChessGame merged
+- began implementing/translating the rim pseudo code to java (all classes in same file)
+- splitted it up into multiple files
+- shifted more and more to use edges instead of positions
+- began implementing the REPL; using the ChessGame engine
+- all code til this point was written in sublime text as plain text without any test compilations (~1000LOC)

+plan:
+- finish implementation
+- add some tests
+- open project with intelliJ, run google linting
+- resolve syntax issues
+- resolve reference issues
+- run tests, from tiny to larger, while resolving logic issues
+- test the REPL interface
+- abort for now because I absolutely don't have time for this

+then:
+- get back, fix simple interface for handling simple 8x8 board
+- fix adapter from ChessGame to interface
+- fix GUI as separate package, with logic defered to the interface
+- implement adapter for someone else's engine (before friday)

+then:
+- implement UI for 3/multiple-kingdoms-chess + dimentional/teleport-chess + "Fischer Random Chess" combo + move-10s-max-dur

 ### notes

 - using rim
 - using js
 - using java

 #### idea: to create a general/abstract "BoardGame" base class (extended by Chess); following the normalisation principle.